Early Cuban bands: Orquesta de Enrique Peña

 The orchestra started to record in 1908, and became famous for El bombín de Barreto (Barreto's bowler hat), written by Urfé, which was supposedly the first danzón to incorporate a syncopated third part, influenced by the son.
 Several members of the band went on to become well-known later on.
 The group recorded about 150 numbers, some of which are available on CD.

 Orquesta de Félix González

 This, one of the last típicos to be founded, started in 1915 with a core of members from Enrique Peña's band.
-The set-up was: González (ophicleide), Dolores Betancourt (t-bone); José Belén Puig (first clarinet); José Urfé (second clarinet); Miguel Ángel Mendieta and Benito Moya (violins); Guillermo Maherve (d. bass); Demetrio Pacheco (tympani) and Ulpiano Díaz (güiro).
+The setup was: González (ophicleide), Dolores Betancourt (t-bone); José Belén Puig (first clarinet); José Urfé (second clarinet); Miguel Ángel Mendieta and Benito Moya (violins); Guillermo Maherve (d. bass); Demetrio Pacheco (tympani) and Ulpiano Díaz (güiro).
 Despite its old-fashioned format, the orchestra kept in work for 52 years, until the death of its Director in 1967.
 Three of its recordings are available on CD, from 1916, 1925 and 1928.